tumic0/GPXSee/README.md

 make # nmake on windows
 ```

-_* Qt6 builds do not support other encodings than UTF-X in XML files and East Asian
+_* Qt6 builds do not support other encodings than UTF-X and iso8859-1 in XML files as support
-encodings in Garmin file formats._
+for such files was dropped in Qt6._

 ## Download
 * [Windows & OS X builds](http://sourceforge.net/projects/gpxsee)